Skip to content

-Open in App
+Open In App

-Bohr’s Atomic Model
+Bohr’s Model of an Atom

-Improve Article
+Improve

-Improve Article
+Improve

-Bohr’s Model is an atomic model proposed by a Danish Physicist Niels Bohr in 1913.
-According to this model, In an atom, the electrons revolve around the nucleus in definite energy levels called orbits/shells.
-The model proposes that the maximum number of electrons that can be accommodated in any particular orbit is 2n2 where n is the number of orbits. and the maximum number of electrons that can be accommodated in the outermost shell of an atom is 8.
+This model proposes that the maximum number of electrons that can be accommodated in any particular orbit is 2n2 where n is the number of orbits. and the maximum number of electrons that can be accommodated in the outermost shell of an atom is 8.

-Also, the orbit which is closest to the nucleus has the minimum energy, and the orbit farthest from the nucleus has maximum energy.
+Also, the orbit which is closest to the nucleus has the minimum energy, and the orbit farthest from the nucleus has the maximum energy.
 Electrons are excited to higher energy levels by absorbing energy and returns to lower energy level by radiating energy.

-Historical Background of Bohr’s Model
+History of Bohr’s Atomic Model

 The model was able to successfully explain the concept of the Rydberg formula for the spectral emission lines of atomic hydrogen.
 Previously the Rydberg formula was known only experimentally, but theoretically, it was not proved, the Bohr model introduced the theoretical concept successfully.

 The previously proposed planetary models of the atom also had some problems.
-They used to consider electrons spinning in orbit around a nucleus as a charged particle moving in an electric field, but there was no explanation of the fact that the electron would spiral into the nucleus.
+They used to consider electrons spinning in orbit around a nucleus as a charged particle moving in an electric field, but there was no explanation for the fact that the electron would spiral into the nucleus.
 Viewing in terms of electron emission, this would represent a continuum of frequencies being emitted since, as the electron moved closer to the nucleus, it will move faster and will emit a different frequency which was observed experimentally.
-These planetary models ultimately predicted all atoms to be unstable due to the orbital decay, which was not true and the phenomenon was successfully explained by Bohr’s model.
+These planetary models ultimately predicted all atoms to be unstable due to orbital decay, which was not true, and the phenomenon was successfully explained by Bohr’s model.

-Postulates of Bohr’s atomic model
+Postulates of Bohr’s Atomic Model

-Second Postulate: Stationary orbits are those orbits in which the angular momentum of the electron is the integral angular momentum of the electron is an integral multiple of “h/2π”, where “h” is the Planck’s constant.
+• In these fixed orbits the angular momentum of the electron is an integral multiple of “h/2Ï€”, where “h” is Planck’s constant.

-L = mvr = nh/2π
+L = nh/2Ï€

-where, n is integer 1,2,3….. known as a principal quantum number.
+n is integer 1,2,3….. known as a principal quantum number

-Third Postulate: The energy of an electron revolving in a stationary orbit remains constant.
+• The energy of an electron revolving in a stationary orbit remains constant.
 Energy is emitted from an atom only when an electron jumps from the orbit of higher energy to the orbit having low energy.

 Limitations of Bohr’s Atomic Model